Trijang Lobsang Yeshe Tenzin Gyatso: Bringing Buddhism to the West

 Trijang Rinpoche had seminal and far-reaching influence on Tibetan Buddhism integrating into the West.
-The FPMT website states, "The spreading of Dharma in the West is directly and indirectly connected with Trijang Rinpoche, due to his own teachings, as well as the activities of his disciples, including Lama Yeshe, Lama Zopa Rinpoche, Geshe Rabten, Kyabje Zong Rinpoche and many others."
+The FPMT website states, "The spreading of Dharma in the West is directly and indirectly connected with Trijang Rinpoche, due to his own teachings, as well as the activities of his disciples, including Lama Yeshe, Kelsang Gyatso, Lama Zopa Rinpoche, Geshe Rabten, Kyabje Zong Rinpoche and many others."
 Towards the end of his life he had many Western disciples himself and there are many thousands more who, though they have not met him personally, are still following his teachings through the teachings they have received from their own teachers, his disciples.
 In the Fall of 1966 he was invited to the West and visited Switzerland for medical treatment; then he visited Germany, England, France and so on, wherever Tibetans lived, giving teachings on tour.
 He was invited back to Switzerland in 1968 to consecrate a new Tibetan monastery, and travelled there with Kyabje Ling Rinpoche, and this was followed by another Western tour, returning to India in the Spring of 1969.

-He encouraged Geshe Rabten and many other of his closest disciples to bring Je Tsongkhapa's Dharma to Westerners, pointing out that "such efforts are never in vain, but are an important contribution to the Dharma and the well being of sentient beings."
+He encouraged Geshe Rabten, Geshe Kelsang Gyatso, and many other of his closest disciples to bring Je Tsongkhapa's Dharma to Westerners, pointing out that "such efforts are never in vain, but are an important contribution to the Dharma and the well being of sentient beings."
 Talking about Geshe Rabten, Gonsar Rinpoche explains: "Geshe's principal spiritual father, His Holiness Kyabje Trijang Dorje Chang, whose advice was always the conclusive factor in Geshe's decisions, supported Geshe's teachings to Westerners from the very beginning."
 Despite his Tibetan background, Kyabje Trijang Dorjechang believed in Westerners' ability to gain deep experience of Buddha's Sutras and Tantras within their own countries and cultures, and encouraged his close disciples to "give to those who were mature some Tantric teachings and inititations on top of the essential Dharma teachings like Lamrim (the graduated path to enlightenment), Lojong (training of the mind) and great philosophical treatises."

 Trijang Rinpoche was also the first Tibetan master to meet a Pontifax of Rome, when he met Pope Paul the Sixth in 1963.
 According to his autobiography, this was the reply of Pope Paul to his request: I am very pleased with the greetings from the Dalai Lama.
 I too am taking interest in responsibility in the Dalai Lama and about Tibet.
 What are the helps that you need?
 Isn't there anything that we can help you personally with?To which, Kyabje Trijang Rinpoche replied:I personally have no help to request.
 There are a great number of us, Tibetan religious practitioners, now in exile.
 I would like to urge Your Holiness to bear in mind whatever help you may reasonably extend to them in terms of food and other necessary aid.